 These are exciting and important improvements to the measurement of price changes in our economy.
 Here are links to two articles published this week in the Monthly Labor Review that discuss the new PPI in depth:

 I am also pleased to note that Jean Fox, a research psychologist in the BLS Office of Survey Methods Research, was recognized recently by the online publication FierceGovernment for her innovative work on conducting superior surveys that measure user experience.
 Jean co-chairs the government's User Experience Community and has been a long-time advocate for user experience—the behaviors and attitudes about using a particular product.
-You can read more about Jean's great work at BLS and her mentorship of people in other federal agencies.

 This week I want to draw your attention to a series of articles published in the Monthly Labor Review over the past several months on occupational safety and health.
 The BLS Occupational Safety and Health Statistics (OSHS) program held a data users' workshop in Washington, DC, on May 15–16, 2013.
 The gathering coincided with the 40th anniversary of the OSHS program.
 The speakers and participants included data users and researchers in the health and safety community within government, private industry, labor, and academia.
 Safety and health professionals also presented research papers.
 We began publishing these papers in the Monthly Labor Review in October 2013.
 Four papers have been published so far, and two more will be published soon.
 Here is the list of those articles: